GTG0116/nexradbrowsertest/README.md

   for the IR bands), and resample every band onto the common 2 km fixed grid so RGB recipes line up.
 The visible AHI bands are renumbered to the matching GOES ABI channels (AHI has no 1.37 µm cirrus band).
+- **Off-thread decode** (`js/satellite.worker.js`, driven by `js/satClient.js`):
+  the whole GOES/Himawari fetch + decompress + resample runs in a Web Worker and transfers the finished channel buffers back, so loading a frame never freezes the page — the pure-JS bzip2 of a Himawari full disk's ten segments would otherwise stall the UI for seconds.
+The worker keeps the few most-recent scenes (with their decode source) so a product switch adds a band without re-downloading, and a Himawari scene reconstructs its metadata straight from the frame key.
 - **A from-scratch HDF5 / NetCDF-4 reader** (`js/hdf5.js`): superblock v2/v3,
   object-header v2 with continuation blocks, dense link/attribute storage via **fractal heaps**, chunked data indexed by a v1 B-tree, and the **shuffle +